MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ## Tutorial 1: Changing Misty’s LED

 These tutorials describe how to write skills for Misty that use her REST API.
-REST API calls are sent to Misty from an external device (usually the web browser of a laptop or desktop) and can send commands or request data from your robot.
+With the REST API, we can send commands to Misty from an external device, like the web browser of a laptop or desktop.
 These tutorials show how to use .html documents and inline JavaScript to write programs for Misty that run in your web browser.
 In this tutorial, you learn how to write a program that sends a REST command to change the color of Misty’s chest LED.

 ### Connecting Misty to Your Network
 Because these commands are sent to Misty over a local network connection, you must connect your robot to your local network.
 [Use the Companion App](https://docs.mistyrobotics.com/onboarding/3-ways-to-interact-with-misty/companion-app/#connecting-misty-to-bluetooth-and-wi-fi) to connect your robot to your Wi-Fi network, or [follow this guide](https://docs.mistyrobotics.com/onboarding/3-ways-to-interact-with-misty/api-explorer/#connecting-wifi) to connect Misty to your Wi-Fi network using the API Explorer and an Ethernet/USB dongle.
 Once Misty is connected to your network, take note of her IP address to use with the REST API commands.